 There may be some circumstances in which your parents should claim you as a dependent but choose not to.
 In that case, you cannot claim yourself as a dependent because they should have, and when you file your taxes you would check the box “Someone can claim me as a dependent.”
 Continue to file as usual, though you will not be eligible for education credits or exemptions because your parents are eligible for them, not you.

-Determining whether your parents can claim you on their taxes can be a pretty complicated matter.
-The smartest way to make sure you get it right is to use the right tax preparation software, which can walk you through the seven tests to determine if you can be considered a dependent child.
-That way, you’ll be absolutely sure your taxes are filed correctly.
+Determining whether your parents can claim you on their taxes can be complicated matter.
+It's worth your time to find the right tax preparation software to walk you through the 7 tests to determine if you can be considered a dependent child.